Explored current practices and trends in learning and development

 Various surveys from the Association for Talent Development have found that most attention is focused on evaluation of training at the reactions level because of the difficulties and time costs of measuring the other three levels.

 By the mid-1980s calls began to emerge for return on investment (ROI) analyses of training efforts.
 While some studies found very satisfying figures, the key criticisms of the ROI approach remain.
 For example, ROI provides a snapshot at only a single point in time, whereas practitioners might want to know more about the return on learning over time.
 Moreover, like virtually all other approaches to training evaluation, ROI focuses primarily on the training intervention rather than any planned, concurrent activities or coincidental factors that boost ongoing learning output and outcomes.

 More rigorous approaches to ROI were provided by Philips and Philips, building on the Kirkpatrick model by adding ROI as a fifth level.
 However, much ROI is post project and does not build from a baseline.
-Another problem is that the arithmetic of ROI means that when a small cost learning intervention is set against a big project cost, it can look superficially impressive: see our guide Real-world coaching evaluation.
+Another problem is that the arithmetic of ROI means that when a small cost learning intervention is set against a big project cost, it can look superficially impressive.

 In contrast to the training-centric approach, Guzzo & Gannet conducted a useful meta-analysis of 98 studies about ‘psychologically-based interventions to raise worker productivity’ (reported in Schoorman and Schneider’s 1989 book ‘Facilitating work effectiveness’).
 They found that training and goal setting were best, followed by financial incentives and job design which had some effect, but with management by objectives and appraisal and feedback the least effective.
 Unfortunately, it seems that attempts at this type of holistic study – that is, comparing what actually helps to raise performance rather than beginning with an assumption that training is the answer – are rare.